jackiehjm/stx-docs/doc/source/admintasks/installing-updating-the-docker-registry-certificate.rst

 certificate and private key pairs, signed by an intermediate or Root CA, for HTTPS.

+.. xreflink

-.. xreflink For lab purposes, see |sec-doc|: :ref:`Locally Creating Certificates <creating-certificates-locally-using-openssl>` to create a Intermediate or test Root CA certificate and key, and use it to sign test certificates.
+For lab purposes, see |sec-doc|: :ref:`Create Certificates Locally using openssl <create-certificates-locally-using-openssl>` to create an Intermediate or test Root CA certificate and key, and use it to sign test certificates.

 Put the Privacy Enhanced Mail \(PEM\) encoded versions of the certificate and key in a single file, and copy the file to the controller host.